 Satisfy your appetite for Neapolitan-style pizza at Prato and Pizza Bruno.
 Prato is a stylish Italian-inspired eatery on Park Avenue where you can dine al fresco, sip wine and have a traditional multi-course Italian meal.
 Cacio e pepe, gnocchi, and gelato are all on the menu, as is a lineup of drool-worthy pizzas from the piping hot pizza oven.
 Pizza Bruno is another favorite for Neapolitan pies crafted by chef/owner Bruno Zacchini.
 Of the 10+ varieties, try the white KBAR pizza (fresh mozzarella, Italian sausage, garlic, mushrooms, rosemary, black pepper and sauce swirl) or classic Margarita (red sauce, basil, fresh mozzarella, pecorino and olive oil).
 Don’t forget an order of garlic knots.

 For thick, hearty Roman-style pizza you can't beat Rome's Flavours.
 This cozy Italian-owned eatery in Winter Park features just a handful of seats inside as well as al fresco tables outside.
-And, having recently dined there, I can confirm that their current safety protocols are impeccable (servers wearing face shields, frequent restroom cleanings, masks required for entry, etc).
 The menu includes many Italian favorites, but the pizzas are next level.
 The dough is made in house with imported Italian ingredients and there are about 10 varieties to choose from.
 I love the Villa Borghese, topped with plum tomatoes, mozzarella, mushrooms, sausage and truffle oil.
 End your meal with homemade gelato and an espresso.

 For pizza al taglio on the go, Pizza Ponte at Disney Springs has an assortment of Roman-style pizza options available by the (gigantic) slice.